Into the Labyrinth (TV series): Behind the scenes

 Some of the Labyrinth scenes were shot on location in the Cheddar Gorge caves.
 These provided the opening and closing scenes of season one, and footage used as CSO backdrops.
 Most of the historical escapades were studio based around the same cave sets, which were redressed for each time period.
-The opening and closing book ends for seasons two and three were shot at Stanton Drew stone circle and Glastonbury Tor, respectively.
+The opening and closing book ends for seasons two and three were shot at Stanton Drew stone circles and Glastonbury Tor, respectively.

 Several scriptwriters for the series had previously worked on Doctor Who, including co-creator Bob Baker, Robert Holmes, Anthony Read and John Lucarotti.

 The operatic voice that sings the haunting theme of Into the Labyrinth is Lynda Richardson, who also sings the main melody line of theme to the 1970s fantasy series Children of the Stones.
 Patrick Dromgoole was the executive producer and Sidney Sager wrote the music for both of these series.

 The three child actors continued acting as adults.
 Simon Beal now acts under the stage name Charlie Caine, and had a small role in Bridget Jones's Diary.
-Lisa Turner had a lead role in the UK drama Bad Girls, while Simon Henderson played Eddie Hunter in EastEnders.
+Lisa Turner had a role in the UK drama Bad Girls, while Simon Henderson played Eddie Hunter in EastEnders.

 Pamela Salem based the laugh she used for Belor on the laugh of Ted Rhodes, who was the script editor for the BBC's All Creatures Great and Small television series.
 Salem appeared in several episodes as Zoe Bennett.